stephanides/tonap/README.md

 * Use pug
 * Use picture tag with all possible sources for images.
+* Add comma for additional properties declaration in html tag
 * Add class .lazyload to every img tag you consider will not be visible below fold e.g:
 ```
 picture